Rydilly/bloom_filter/README.md

 # bloom_filter

 When I was taking DS&A I went on a tangent related to hashing.
 I really disliked the concept of tombstone hashing because it felt like I was redirecting an issue and hoping it would resolve itself later via a put hashing to the respective cluster containing a tombstone.
 If the user use case was a series of puts and deletes followed by contains, the tombstones would never be resolved and would carry a fractional toll at each lookup leading to the respective cluster.
 Although improbable with a use case of puts and deletes in random sequence, running a hash that has the possibility of devolving asymptotic lookup complexity to O(n) left a bad taste in my mouth.
 This is the first of three programs in a journey of mine to make something more robust.
 Bloom filtering is a simple project to learn about the benefits of running multiple hash functions on a singular item.
-Bloom filters got me comfortable with multiple hash functions which I will utilize on in my next project, [Cuckoo Filter](https://github.com/Rydilly/Cuckoo_Filter).
+Bloom filters got me comfortable with multiple hash functions which I will utilize in my next project, [Cuckoo Filter](https://github.com/Rydilly/Cuckoo_Filter).

 ## What is a bloom filter?

-A bloom filter is a filter, not a hash — meaning its purpose is to know if an item has *not* been stored to the filter, or if there is a *chance* it could have been.
+A bloom filter is a filter, not a hash table— meaning its purpose is to know if an item has *not* been stored to the filter, or if there is a *chance* it could have been.

 ## How does it work?